Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Results and discussion

+where $erfc^{-1}$ is the inverse complementary error function, $\alpha$ the false-alarm rate, and $\gamma$ the detection rate (i.e, 1- false-dismissal rate).

-Another promising detection method that have been tested in the context of the ET Mock Data Challenge \citep{2012PhRvD..86l2001R} for the population of BNS is to look at the residual of the null stream which contains no GW signal and arises from the sum of the three ET detectors.
+Another promising detection method that has been tested in the context of the ET Mock Data Challenge \citep{2012PhRvD..86l2001R} for the population of NSNS is to examine the residual of the null stream, which contains no GW signal and arises from the sum of the three ET detectors.
+However, \citet{2014PhRvD..89h4063M} has shown that non-Gaussian backgrounds can be detected with no loss of sensitivity by the standard cross-correlation statistic used for Gaussian backgrounds as long as there is a strong enough signal present in the observation time, even if they do not overlap.
+This results was verified by the standard cross-correlation used in the Einstein Telescope Mock Data Challenges \citep{2012PhRvD..86l2001R, 2014PhRvD..89h4046R}.